 “It’s not like it’s the end of the world,” I said.

 Vordrid hopped a bit.
 “It could be.
 You know that’s what killed the dinosaurs.”

 “Vordrid, it’s not the end of the world.”

 “Stranger things have happened.”

 I nodded.
 “Exactly.
-Like me living with the spirit of a thousand-year-old wizard that happens to dwell inside a kid’s toy.”
+Like me living with the spirit of a twelve-hundred-year-old wizard who resides inside a kid’s toy.”

-Vordrid rattled his eightball shell.
-“As I said, stranger things, and I’m twelve hundred years.
-You forgot two centuries.”
+Vordrid rattled his shell.
+“As I said, stranger things.”

 I rolled my eyes.
 “Thank you for reminding me.
 I’m going to check on Gabby.”